SpecialThing/Part_B_Data/README.md

 HELPER_FILES stores the various encoding and data files which the training and some functions depend on.

+GA_DATA stores the excel sheet mapping sequences to their fitness and potentially other computed data

 Part A: Trains all the algorithms and stores parameters https://colab.research.google.com/drive/145xEG89g0Ui8wUt4G7-WkZapUNmK_A8l#scrollTo=oLufXSgSagCT